-Persons wanting copies may be assessed a fee for the copies not to exceed the actual costs.
-If the estimated cost of the records exceeds \$50.00, the office will obtain an advance deposit equal to the estimated cost.
+Nebraska residents wanting copies shall submit a written request and may be assessed a fee for the copies not to exceed the actual costs.
+If responding to the request is estimated to cost more than \$50.00 or require more than eight cumulative hours of searching, identifying, physically redacting, or copying, the office may obtain an advance deposit equal to the estimated cost.
 Records will not be made available in any form in which that record is not already maintained or produced.
 Persons making requests to use their own copying equipment must make arrangements satisfactory to the administration office.